Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 Photos are the backbone of oil and gas field documentation.
 Coating thickness readings, weld X-ray locations, excavation profiles, erosion control measures, and environmental protection installations all require photographic evidence.

 BuildLog automatically tags every photo with GPS coordinates and a timestamp.
 On a pipeline project, this means each photo can be traced to a specific station number and date.
-During a regulatory audit or owner review, there is no ambiguity about when and where the photo was taken.
+During an HSE audit or owner review, there is no ambiguity about when and where the photo was taken.
 This level of documentation supports pipeline integrity management programs and field inspection record-keeping.

-Oil and gas daily reports do not stay on a phone.
+Oil and gas daily field reports do not stay on a phone.
 They feed into project documentation systems, owner portals, and regulatory filing packages.
-BuildLog exports every daily log as a professional PDF that includes the full narrative, all attached photos with GPS data, timestamps, and any flagged issues.
+BuildLog exports every field report as a professional PDF that includes the full narrative, all attached photos with GPS data, timestamps, and any flagged issues.

 These PDFs are formatted for direct submission to owner-operators, EPC project managers, and pipeline integrity departments.
 No reformatting, no copying from one system to another.
-The export is the deliverable.
+The export is the deliverable — and it arrives with a tamper-evident audit trail.

-BuildLog includes AI-powered analysis that scans daily reports for safety and compliance concerns.
-If a drilling daily log app entry mentions a near-miss, an unreported excavation damage, or a deviation from the approved welding procedure, the system flags it automatically.
+BuildLog includes AI-powered analysis that scans daily field reports for safety and HSE compliance concerns.
+If a field report entry mentions a near-miss, an unreported contractor incident, or a deviation from the approved welding procedure, the system flags it automatically.

 For operations managers overseeing multiple pipeline spreads or drill sites, this provides an additional review layer that does not depend on every field supervisor remembering to escalate every concern.

 Regulatory context: PHMSA 49 CFR 192 and 195 require operators to maintain records of construction, testing, and inspection activities.
-Daily logs created with BuildLog include timestamps, GPS coordinates, and photo documentation that can support your compliance record-keeping.
+Daily field reports created with BuildLog include timestamps, GPS coordinates, and photo documentation that can support your HSE compliance record-keeping.
 Teams should verify that their documentation practices meet their specific regulatory obligations.

-BuildLog vs. Paper Daily Logs in Oil and Gas
+BuildLog vs. Paper Field Tickets in Oil and Gas

-Paper daily logs have been the standard on pipeline projects and drill sites for decades.
+Paper field tickets have been the standard on pipeline projects and drill sites for decades.
 They work without internet, and everyone knows how to fill them out.
 But paper has serious limitations that compound over the life of a project.

 Capability Paper Logs BuildLog